Skip to main content

 You can specify a different Agency Markup for individual Clients, and these settings will override any account-wide markup you may have.

 Then, select Agency Markup from the settings page menu.
-On the Agency Markup page, you can change the markup percentage for each of our paid ad integrations.
+On the Agency Markup page, you can change the markup percentage for the paid ad integrations.

-Note that if you'd like to revert back to account-wide markup, simply delete the Client-level markup.
-If you want to apply no markup within a Client, simply enter 0 (zero) as the Client-level markup.
+You can delete the Client-level markup if you'd like to revert to account-wide markup.
+If you want to apply no markup within a Client, enter 0 (zero) as the Client-level markup.

 How to calculate markup